Alaska Airlines Visa Signature® credit card

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 Do you like to crunch numbers?
 Are you willing to be ultra-flexible about where and when you travel as long as you’re getting a killer deal?
-Welcome to the Alaska Airlines Visa Signature Credit Card.
+Welcome to the Alaska Airlines Visa Signature credit card.
+This card also boasts a great airline transfer program and a Companion Fare that is relatively unmatched in the credit card market.

 For example, when Bankrate priced out a flight from New York’s JFK Airport to Lihue Airport in Hawaii, we found a round-trip coach flight with a stopover in Seattle each way that was listed for $1,297.60.
 The flight charged $84.76 in taxes and fees.
 This means you could use the Famous Companion Fare offer from signing up for the card to fly yourself and a friend to Hawaii from JFK for a total cost of just $1,382.36 — a savings of $1,212.84.

-That same $1,000 you spend within the first 90 says also will earn you 30,000 bonus miles, worth about $300 toward an airline ticket on Alaska Airlines, or Virgin America Airlines.
+That same $1,000 you spend within the first 90 says also will earn you 30,000 bonus miles, worth about $300 toward an airline ticket on Alaska Airlines.

-Every year, you’ll get another Companion Fare for just $99 plus the cost of taxes and fees, which start at $22.
-Other perks include a free checked bag for you and up to six guests traveling on your reservation and an earnings rate of 3 miles for every $1 spent on Alaska Airlines or Virgin America flights and 1 mile per $1 on all other spending.
+Every year, you’ll get another Companion Fare for just $121 plus the cost of taxes and fees, which start at $22.
+Other perks include a free checked bag for you and up to six guests traveling on your reservation and an earnings rate of 3 miles for every $1 spent on Alaska Airlines flights and 1 mile per $1 on all other spending.

 Who should get this card